 That said, it’s not a good idea to go to bed hungry.
 An empty, rumbling stomach can be distracting, and make it more difficult to fall asleep.
 Still, it’s best to avoid large meals close to bedtime.
 Being too full at bedtime can also interfere with falling asleep, and sleep quality through the night can be disrupted as the body works to digest.
 If you must eat before bed, a light snack like yogurt, a banana, or a small bowl of low-sugar cereal is a smart choice.

 You do want to drink as much water as you can.
 Staying hydrated throughout the day promotes alertness and focus, and can help minimize shifts in energy levels.
 Dehydration leads to feeling sluggish and tired, which can eventually disrupt sleep patterns.
 By the time you feel thirsty, chances are, you are already dehydrated.
 Drinking water throughout the day can help you maintain energy levels and avoid dehydration, setting you up for a good night’s sleep later.
 Other drinks like tea and juice can also help keep you hydrated, but it’s best to limit sugary drinks or avoid them altogether.
-Consuming sugary or caffeinated drinks gives a boost to mental clarity and alertness that’s important to many people, especially in the morning.
+Consuming sugary or caffeinated drinks can give a boost of mental clarity and alertness that’s important to many people, especially in the morning.
 But, according to the National Sleep Foundation, caffeine consumed in too-large quantities and too late in the day can interfere with your sleep.

 When creating a plan for a healthier lifestyle, don’t just think about your waking health.
 Make your sleep health a factor too.
 Selecting food choices that are good for your waistline and your evening shut-eye will yield amazing rewards in no time at all.